Arm Lift FAQ

 What are the risks associated with arm lift surgery?

 In general, brachioplasty is no more or less risky than other cosmetic surgeries.
 The risks of arm lift surgery include excessive bleeding, scarring, the development of infection, fluid accumulation (seroma), and wound healing issues.
-By choosing a qualified plastic surgeon, such as Dr. James Romanelli or Dr. David Pincus, you can minimize these risks.
+By choosing a qualified plastic surgeon, such as Dr. James Romanelli, Dr. David Pincus, or Dr. John Layliev you can minimize these risks.

 What conditions would preclude someone from being eligible for arm lift surgery?

 Good candidates for arm lift surgery are people who are not significantly over or underweight.
 They should also be healthy enough to undergo general anesthesia.
 A history of excessive bleeding or wound healing problems may also hinder a person's eligibility for elective surgery, but not always.
-Dr. Romanelli or Dr. Pincus will review your medical history and evaluate your candidacy in-depth during your initial consultation.
+Dr. Romanelli, Dr. Pincus, or Dr. Layliev will review your medical history and evaluate your candidacy in-depth during your initial consultation.